Go on to Part Two

 Sep.
 27 Chester, England Quaintways

 This concert was part of a month-long event hosted at this venue.
 It was called the “September Wall City Festival” and, on this particular night, Giant opened for the band If.
 Quantways was a small club was located above a restaurant/delicatessen and attendance on this evening has been estimated at between 100 and 150.
+A flyer from this festival with Martin Smith’s autograph exists, making this the last confirmed gig known to include Martin as the drummer.
+He left shortly after, as explained below.

 Chester flyers - “September Wall City Festival” Sep.
 27, 1971